Pope Abraham of Alexandria: Patriarchate

 Immediately upon taking office, Abraham suppressed the practice of simony which had become a significant problem during the last several patriarchates.
 He then turned his attention to the often degraded morals of the church archons, who frequently kept concubines as well as their legal wives.
 He went so far as to threaten anyone continuing to violate the sanctity of marriage with excommunication.

 Death

-Pope Abraham the Syrian died on 3 December 978 A.D.
+Pope Abraham the Syriac died on 3 December 978 A.D.